Focus on one web accessibility training topic each month to improve your organization’s web accessibility.

 Color contrast

 Contrast has different rules depending on the content.
-Plus, there are a handful of tools to help fix low contrast errors.
-We’ll review all this and provide a contrast activity to share with your team.
+Plus, there are a handful of tools to help find and fix low contrast errors.

 Get each month’s accessibility focus in your inbox